Coding School 'The Iron Yard' Announces Closure of All 15 Campuses

 would go to a trade school?

+Who in their right mind run up loans to 100K at (Score:2)

+Who in their right mind run up loans to 100K at University just to work at Starbucks?

-Seems the scam has run its course (Score:2)
+Seems the scam has run its course (Score:3)

 And the stream of victims is drying up now.
 Good.